delta-io/delta/docs/source/delta-managed-commit.md

 # Delta Managed Commits

 .. warning:: This feature is available in preview in <Delta> 4.0-preview.
 Since this feature is still in preview, it can undergo major changes.
-Furthermore, a table which has this preview feature enabled cannot be written to by future Delta releases until this feature is manually dropped from the table.
+Furthermore, a table with this preview feature enabled cannot be written to by future Delta releases until the feature is manually removed from the table.

-[Managed Commit](https://github.com/delta-io/delta/issues/2598) is a new commit protocol which makes the commit process more flexible and pluggable by giving control of the commit to an external commit owner.
+[Managed Commit](https://github.com/delta-io/delta/issues/2598) is a new commit protocol which makes the commit process more flexible and pluggable by delegating control of the commit to an external commit owner.
 Each managed commit table has a designated "commit owner" and all the commits to the table must go via it.

 # DynamoDB Commit Owner